Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Discussion

 \subsection{Relation to BERT}

-In several experiments, the generic BERT models outperform BERT-Overflow, despite the latter using a very similar architecture and training on StackOverflow data only.
+In multiple experiments, the generic BERT models outperform BERT-Overflow despite the latter using a very similar architecture and training on StackOverflow data only.
 In two cases, quality tag and closed question prediction, they even came close to rivaling one of our SOBert models.
-Their strong performance can likely be attributed by a combination of two causes.
-Compared to BertOverflow, these BERT models trained on significantly more data (16GB vs. 11GB), which would have helped them learn the patterns in language more effectively.
-Secondly, the two downstream datasets where they perform best are relatively large, containing 60K and 140K samples respectively.
-Fine-tuning on a larger dataset allows these models to better overcome the distribution-shift compared to their pre-training setup.
+Their strong performance can likely be attributed to a combination of two sources.
+For one, compared to BertOverflow, these BERT models were trained on significantly more data (16GB vs. 11GB), which would have helped them learn the patterns in language more effectively.
+For another, the two downstream datasets where they perform best are relatively large, containing 60K and 140K samples respectively.
+Fine-tuning on a larger dataset likely allowed these models to overcome much of the distribution-shift relative to their pre-training setup.